 Contact Flood Services Canada for Water Damage Restoration in Toronto

 If you are looking for water damage restoration due to a leaking roof, it is always best to seek help from the professionals.
 Flood Services Canada deploys quick-response teams to arrive quickly to the problem site and begin drying your home and recovering any damaged belongings with precision and professionalism.
 We have helped homes and businesses across the GTA and will use the best techniques, personnel, and technology to ensure your home is clean, safe, and dry as quickly as possible.
-To reach our emergency hotline, call us at (416) 999-3930, or dial #247 toll-free from your cellphone.
+To reach our emergency hotline, call us at (416) 999-3930.
 Our main office can also provide you with more information on our water damage services and useful tips for different clean-up scenarios.

 Latest posts by Chad Vanvari (see all)